Guide

 The typical user isn't a casual player who logs into Chumba once a week for fun.
 It's the multi-site grinder — someone who plays five or more sweepstakes casinos regularly and treats daily bonus collection as a serious part of their overall strategy.

 These players tend to hang out in Reddit communities (r/sweepstakes, various casino-specific subs) and Discord servers dedicated to social casino strategy.
-They track their profitability across platforms, optimize which sites they play based on redemption minimums and bonus structures, and view daily login bonuses as baseline income.
+They track promotional credits and completed redemptions separately, compare redemption minimums and bonus structures, and use their own history to decide which routines are worth the time.

 But you don't have to be a power user to benefit.
 Even someone playing three sites casually will find it easier to stay consistent with a tool that sends a notification versus relying on memory alone.